leoloveisme/veronika/brainstorming.md

 ## Iceland

-## Auyasca - somewhere Amazonia

 Short love affairs (?)

-Edward - very good painter
+Edward - very good and internationally commercially successful painter

 They lived a "crazy" life "crazy" loving each other